rocheseb/lft_app/README.md

 	- num: an index number for the cell test (there might be more than one per day)
 	- ext: either 'dpt' or a number

+		e.g. 180308_eu_HCl_45_e_0.dpt or 180308_eu_HCl_45_e_0.0
-		e.g. 180308_eu_HCl_45_e_0 for the first HCl cell test with 45 MOPD in an evacuated instrument at Eureka on March 8 2018
+		For the first HCl cell test with 45 MOPD in an evacuated instrument at Eureka on March 8 2018 For opus files the extension number does not matter

 - For several tests in one day : 161122_eu_HCl_45_e_0.dpt, 161122_eu_HCl_45_e_1.dpt etc.
 - Spectra must be placed in lft_app/spectra/cut